felixleong/felixleong.com/content/blog/2010/phuket-adventures-4-a-few-short-stories.md

 Other than that, the prices are generally similar to what we were paying in Malaysia after taking currency exchange rates into consideration.

-*(Note: I greatly recommend that you read Everett Bogue's [26 Essential Ways to Achieve Minimalistic Freedom][minimalist], which is one of the best introductory reading about the minimalist philosophy and what actions you'd take in living life simple)*

 ## Photographer or Stalker?